-- Mortality from COVID in immunosuppressed patients is higher than in non-immunosuppressed patients.
-In the context of actual or potential community spread of COVID it is likely that the risk/benefit ratio of some adjuvant therapies becomes negative in this context.
+- In the context of actual or potential community spread of COVID-19 it is likely that the risk/benefit ratio of some adjuvant therapies becomes negative in this context.
 Professional consensus within New Zealand is that adjuvant chemotherapy with OS / RFS gain < 5% is unlikely to be favourable for patients.
-We strongly recommend avoiding commencing these therapies and discussing with patients currently on therapies that the risk/benefit ratio is likely to have changed unfavourably, and strong consideration given to ceasing therapies with these limited benefits. - IV therapy should be avoided where there is an oral therapy with broadly comparable health gain outcome - Therapies with less frequent attendances for example less frequent infusions should be selected where there is an alternative dosing schedule available with minimal therapeutic disadvantage (subject to availability) - Maintenance therapy of minimal benefit should be discontinued to reduce hospital attendance and reduce chance of nosocomial exposure and spread of COVID-19
+We strongly recommend avoiding commencing these therapies and discussing with patients currently on therapies that the risk/benefit ratio is likely to have changed unfavourably, and strong consideration given to ceasing therapies with these limited benefits. - Consider outpatient-based management of low risk non neutropenic / neutropenic sepsis where clinically appropriate.
+For Māori, Pacific and other priority populations, inpatient based management is preferable, due to existing inequities in progression of infection to sepsis.
+If outpatient-based care deemed more appropriate, must ensure a robust infection monitoring and escalation care plan is in place. - IV therapy should be avoided where there is an oral therapy with broadly comparable health gain outcome - Therapies with less frequent attendances for example less frequent infusions should be selected where there is an alternative dosing schedule available with minimal therapeutic disadvantage (subject to availability) - Maintenance therapy of minimal benefit should be discontinued to reduce hospital attendance and reduce chance of nosocomial exposure and spread of COVID-19